betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/HandMove/TreeGrip.md

 ## TreeGrip Purpose

-- TreeGrip is the interface between Planter and Seedling.
+- TreeGrip is the interface between Plantor and Seedling.

 ## TreeGrip Parameters